Charlie Byrne's Bookshop

 Charlie Byrne's is a bookshop located in the Cornstore Mall on Middle Street in Galway, close to Shop Street and the Augustinian Church.
-Considered a "cultural reference point" for Galwegians and visitors alike, it houses more than 100,000 new and used books.
-Writers often launch their books here.
-The Irish Times has described it as "the destination bookshop in Galway city".
+As of 2019, it reportedly contained more than 100,000 new and used books.
+It is a popular venue for book launches.
+An article on RTÉ.ie described it as a "cultural reference point in the city", and The Irish Times has described it as "the destination bookshop in Galway city".

 History

 Charlie Byrne's was founded in 1989, operating initially from a market stall in Munster Avenue and then moving to its first premises in Dominick Street later that year.
 Three years later it moved to its second premises and its first of two on Middle Street.
 In 1996, it moved across the road to its third premises overall and second on Middle Street, the same one from which it operates today.
 It continued to expand and by the early 2000s it had a 2000 square foot premises; it has by now largely taken over the Cornstore Mall.